AgisTheSecond/Security-Systems/Assignment 2/Readme.md

 1. **Elliptic Curve Diffie–Hellman (ECDH)** with Key Derivation using **libsodium**
 2. **RSA (Rivest–Shamir–Adleman)** with **Digital Signatures** and **Performance Analysis** using **GMP** and **OpenSSL**

-Both tools are command-line programs built fully from scratch, following the specifications of the assignment.

 ---